ejjordan/airflowHPC/README.md

 You will then use this username and password to log in to the webserver.

 On the webserver, navigate to the `DAGs` tab and click `run_gmx` DAG.
-If you press the play button in the upper right corner, the DAG will begin running.
+If you press the play button in the upper right corner, you can specify the output directory (or use the default value) and trigger the DAG.

 The output files are written by default to a directory called `outputs`, though this